South Thailand insurgency: Forced assimilation and local nationalism

 Thai rule over the historical Patani region was confirmed by the Anglo-Siamese Treaty of 1909.
 Until well into the 20th century, the government in Bangkok had interfered little locally, relying on local officials for the implementation of policies within the Patani region.
 This included an exemption in implementing Thai Civil Law, which had allowed Muslims to continue their observance of local Islamic laws regarding issues on inheritance and family.
 However, by 1934 Marshal Plaek Phibunsongkhram set in motion of a process of Thaification which had as its objective the cultural assimilation of the Patani people, among other ethnic groups in Thailand.

 The National Culture Act was enforced as a result of the Thaification process, promoting the concept of "Thai-ness" and its centralist aims.
 Its "Mandate 3" was directly aimed at the Patani people.
 By 1944, Thai civil law was enforced throughout the land including the Patani region, over-riding earlier concessions to local Islamic administrative practices.
 The school curriculum was revised to be Thai-centric, with all lessons in the Thai language, to the detriment of the local Jawi.
 Traditional Muslim courts that formerly handled civil cases were removed and replaced with civil courts run and approved by the central government in Bangkok.
 This forced assimilation process and the perceived imposition of Thai-Buddhist cultural practices upon their society were irritants to the ethnic Malay Patani.

 In 1947, Haji Sulong, founder of the Patani People's Movement, launched a petition campaign, demanding autonomy, language, and cultural rights, and implementation of Islamic law.
 In January 1948, Sulong was arrested on treason charges along with other local leaders branded as "separatist".
+Shortly after Sulong's arrest, the Greater Patani Malay Association (Gabungan Melayu Patani Raya) was founded by Tengku Mahmood Mahyideen to advocate for his release.
 Sulong was released from jail in 1952, then disappeared under mysterious circumstances in 1954.

 Denied recognition as a culturally separate ethnic minority, Patani leaders reacted against the Thai government policy towards them.
 Inspired by ideologies such as Nasserism, in the 1950s a Patani nationalist movement began to grow, leading to the south Thailand insurgency.

 By 1959, Tengku Jalal Nasir established the Patani National Liberation Front (BNPP), the first Malay rebel group.
 At the time of their foundation the goal of the nationalist movements, such as the Patani United Liberation Organisation (PULO) established in 1968, was secession.
 The emphasis was laid in pursuing an armed struggle towards an independent state where Patani people could live with dignity without having alien cultural values imposed on them.

 The last third of the 20th century saw the emergence of different insurgent groups in the south.
 Despite some differences in ideology they shared broadly separatist aims, but all justified the use of violence to reach their goals, setting a pattern of attacking police and military posts, as well as schools and Thai government offices.
 The effectiveness of these groups was marred, however, by infighting and lack of unity among them.